-How much should my son or daughter budget for each week?
+How much should my child budget for each week?

 This varies but Leeds University Union offers guidance about the typical cost of living for students in Leeds.
 Please visit Leeds University Union money advice pages.

 Can you send me a Council Tax Exemption certificate or a Registration Confirmation Certificate for my son or daughter?